Screeners can look like "a table with filters" until you have to ship and operate one.

 - connecting the screener to outcomes (watchlists, portfolios, alerts)

-Here's a pragmatic roadmap to productize a screener into a paid product.
+Here is a pragmatic roadmap for turning a screener into a paid product.

 Phase 1: Make the existing screener sellable